avrilcoghlan/LittleBookofRBiomedicalStats/src/installr.rst

     > library("rmeta")

-Note that there are some additional R libraries for bioinformatics that are part of a special set of R libraries called Bioconductor (`www.bioconductor.org <http://www.bioconductor.org/>`_) such as the "yeastExpData" R library, the "Biostrings" R library, etc.).
+Note that there are some additional R packages for bioinformatics that are part of a special set of R packages called Bioconductor (`www.bioconductor.org <http://www.bioconductor.org/>`_) such as the "yeastExpData" R package, the "Biostrings" R package, etc.).
-These Bioconductor libraries need to be installed using a different, Bioconductor-specific procedure (see `How to install a Bioconductor R library`_ below).
+These Bioconductor packages need to be installed using a different, Bioconductor-specific procedure (see `How to install a Bioconductor R package`_ below).

-How to install a Bioconductor R library
+How to install a Bioconductor R package
 ---------------------------------------

-The procedure above can be used to install the majority of R libraries.
-However, the Bioconductor set of bioinformatics R libraries need to be installed by a special procedure.
+The procedure above can be used to install the majority of R packages.
+However, the Bioconductor set of bioinformatics R packages need to be installed by a special procedure.
 Bioconductor (`www.bioconductor.org <http://www.bioconductor.org/>`_)
-is a group of R libraries that have been developed for bioinformatics.
-This includes R libraries such as "yeastExpData", "Biostrings", etc.
+is a group of R packages that have been developed for bioinformatics.
+This includes R packages such as "yeastExpData", "Biostrings", etc.

-To install the Bioconductor libraries, follow these steps:
+To install the Bioconductor packages, follow these steps:

 1. To start R, follow either step 2 or 3: